marywebby/bootcamp-notes/EXPRESS.md

         - used on 09, under server.js, this is where we implied middleware to say anything that is in that public folder you can just turn around and serve up, so all the routes in publics will be create and we can go through all of them without having to create each round for example in the server-static.js
         - called middleware becaue its saying before any of the routes are created, go through this middleware(for example kanye interuppting taylor swift at the grammys),
             - (req, res, next) ...
+        - EXPRESS.JSON, I WANT SOME JSON BACK, IT WILL HANDLE THAT USECASE
+        - there is also express.urlencoded, this parses the incoming request with urlencoded data

-    EXAMPLES USING THE CALLBACK FUNCTIONS
+    EXAMPLES USING THE CALLBACK FUNCTIONS, GET + POST + DELETE ARE ALL METHODS OF POST REQUESTS
         - EXAMPLE WITH APP.GET
             app.get("/send" (req,res) => {
                 res.sendFile(path.join( __dirname, "public/sendfile.html"))